Why It Works

 Flavored sugar cubes are no harder than plain ones—and they're kind of a game changer.
-Use vanilla extract for vanilla sugar cubes, or grind up some vanilla beans to make a more intensely vanilla cube.
+Use vanilla extract for vanilla sugar cubes, or grind up some vanilla beans to make a more intensely vanilla-flavored cube.
 Mix a little orange blossom water, rosewater, or jasmine water with sugar, and you can have floral sugar cubes, which are great for tea.
 Another option: flavor cubes with bitters for use in cocktails.

-Measure about 1 heaping teaspoon per cube and press the mixture down firmly into the mold.
-Let the cubes sit at room temperature overnight to harden, then remove from molds.
-Store in an airtight container at room temperature for up to two years.
+Measure about 1 heaping teaspoon per cube and press the mixture down firmly into a candy mold (see notes).
+Let cubes sit at room temperature overnight to harden, then remove from molds.
+Store in an airtight container at room temperature for up to 2 years.

 Candy molds or small ice cube tray or cake pan